Followscontent/Youtube-Mixer/README.md

 # Youtube Mixer

 ## About
-This is a very rough draft for a Youtube Crossfader.
+This is a very rough draft for a Youtube crossfader.
+The draft has been tested under OS X Yosemite & Sierra, with Google Chrome & Safari.
 No guarantee.
-The draft has been tested under OS X Yosemite & Sierra, with Google Chrome & Safari.

 ## Live